MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/Set-CsHybridApplicationEndpoint.md

 ```

 ### -Identity
-The ApplicationId or Client Id for which the endpoint is being modified.
+The ApplicationId for the application endpoint that is being modified.

 ```yaml
 Type: UserIdParameter